LanlinkInovacao/AppWeDoPrinter/README.md

 # AppWeDo Printer v1.0.0

-AppWeDo Printer is a PDF virtual printer.
+AppWeDo Printer is a virtual PDF printer created for the cloud.
 Check the [releases](https://github.com/LanlinkInovacao/AppWeDoPrinter/releases) page for this project to download a prebuilt MSI package.

 ## System Requirements